04.12.2018 Copernicus creates.National Forum 2018 with EFTAS participation. read more

 In the case of Benin, EFTAS generated maps for 10 rural communities at a scale of 1:5000 based on 14,000 km² of orthophotos.

-Development cooperation for food security in Sudan.
+Development cooperation for food security in Africa.

 The subject of food security remains a continuous challenge in Africa.
 In order to timely assess yield and food security, basic information is often missing: how large is the area under cultivation?
 Which arable crops are cultivated where?
 How is the stage of development of these crops?